pseudo-git-person/Online-store-sklep-internetowy-/README.md

 ### This project is open source under the MIT license.
 It is not commercialised and I do not receive any form of material gain from it's distribution.

-Feel free to ask me anyquestions regarding it's contents.
+Feel free to ask me any questions regarding it's contents.